stuartMoorhouse/pipes-wiki/Block-library-overview.md

+This section introduces the blocks available in the Pipes library.
+__Blocks with * in the name are not available yet.

 # basic / Array
 This block merges the inputs into an array.
 If one of the input is itself an array is will be flatten into the main array